On the strengths of the self-updating process clustering algorithm: Introduction

 This paper is organized as follows.
-Section $2$ introduces the self-updating process.
-Section $3$ presents simulation results.
-Real data applications are given in Section $4$, including a clustering analysis of gene expression data \citep{Golub}.
-A discussion is provided in Section $5$.
+In Section \ref{sec: SUP} we introduce the self-updating process in details.
+Section \ref{sec: simu} presents simulation results for the aforementioned three types of data.
+Real data applications are given in Section \ref{sec: example}.
+A discussion is provided in the final section.